carsonmclean/useful-commands/moving_data.md

 # General Tips
- - Compression only helps if the network link is quite slow or transferring is otherwise expensive
+ - Compression only helps if the network link is quite slow or transferring is otherwise expensive *and* both ends have sufficient CPU power to compress/decompress.
    - EG: LTE connection/tether

 # rsync